DEMP Specification

 At least the following alert statuses MUST be defined, supported and interpreted as follows:

-Alert level MUST indicate the escalation tier of an alert and define the expected response and handling obligations.
+The Alert level MUST indicate the escalation tier of an alert and define the expected response and handling obligations.

 At least the following alert levels MUST be defined and interpreted as follows: